Who does this guy think he is?

 Both my software and rotation work began because -as both a pastor and parent, I was dissatisfied with the way we did things in the church and believed things could change.
 I’ve learned from my successes and failures trying to change things, and from many others in the church trying to do the same thing.
 This blog shares some of those conclusions.

 I have been blessed with a different way of looking at things, including faith.
 But I’ve also been cursed with an inability to hide my incredulity with the “same old, same old,” (and the old guard, righteous, wound-too-tight, …but I digress).

 Three people (maybe more) know me from my articles and seminars about building a better church website.
 One of my ministries is to freely help fellow church techies and fellow pastors who are trying to harness technology to improve their ministry.
 As a minister, educator, church volunteer, software developer, former church staff member, “web guy”, and as an occasional “visitor” looking for a congregation to land in, I bring some unique perspective to that work.
 This blog continues that discussion.

 We all have a lot to learn.
 This blog is me sorting through my experiences and knowledge to offer some things that might help a few people.
 But most of all, its here to help ME.
 There’s a clarifying process that happens when you try to sound coherent in writing.
 I just hope my idea of coherence works for you.

 Gilding the Lily…

-My family and I lived in suburban Columbus Ohio until 2008.
-Before that we were in Chicago, and before that Western New York.
+For many years my family and I lived in suburban Columbus Ohio where my wife and I grew up.
+Before that, we served churches in Chicago and Jamestown New York.